-2.1 Power up the transmitter
+2.1 Applying power

-The transmitter must be powered up for all configuration and commissioning tasks, or for process measurement.
+The transmitter must be powered up for all configuration and commissioning tasks or for process measurement.

-- 1. Follow appropriate procedures to ensure that a new device in the control system does not interfere with existing measurement and control loops. - 2.
-Verify that the cables are connected to the transmitter as described in the installation manual. - 3.
+- 1. Verify that the cables are connected to the transmitter as described in the installation manual. - 2.
 Verify that all transmitter and sensor covers and seals are closed.

 To prevent ignition of flammable or combustible atmospheres, ensure that all covers and seals are tightly closed.
-For hazardous area installations, applying power while housing covers are removed or loose can cause an explosion resulting in injury or death.
+For hazardous area installations, applying power while housing covers are removed or loose can cause an explosion.